-As of September 24, 2019, neither NAI nor its subsidiary were a party to any material pending legal proceeding nor was any of our property the subject of any material pending legal proceeding.
-We are currently involved in several matters in the ordinary course of our business, each of which is related to enforcing our intellectual property rights.
+As of September 18, 2020, neither NAI nor its subsidiary were a party to any material pending legal proceeding nor was any of our property the subject of any material pending legal proceeding.
+We are currently involved in several matters in the ordinary course of our business.